 That said, quality children’s literature is so delightful.
 Here are few of my favorites to read with the girls:

-Room for a Broom, all by Julia Donaldson and Axel Scheffler
+A Squash and a Squeeze, Monkey Puzzle, Room for a Broom, all by Julia Donaldson and Axel Scheffler

 This author and illustrator combo are best known for The Gruffalo, a modern classic.
 Julia Donaldson’s rhymes are brilliant and the hidden lessons in these books tug at my heart.
 The first time I read Squash, which is an allegory about abundance, I teared up a little bit.
 I love Monkey Puzzle because it’s a quest to find the small monkey’s mom and at the end there’s a happy reunion.
 We always really over-dramatize the end and do big hugs once the monkey dad takes the monkey child home to mom.
 And Room on a Broom is just an awesome story with an adorable dragon at the end.
 Also they made it into a perfect half-hour length film to show your kids if you need to distract them for 30 minutes.

 Triangle is the first in an the immensely popular series that’s followed by Square, also by this duo.
 I like the relationship between Triangle and Square, as well as the subversiveness of their behavior.